rbfx/rbfx-docs/pages/documentation/cpp-quick-start.md

 You should have the repository from the previous section avaliable in your github account.
 If not - you can use https://github.com/rbfx/sample-project instead.

+"git clone" is a Git command that allows you to copy (or "clone") a Git repository from a remote source to your local machine.
+When you run the "git clone" command, Git downloads all the files, history, and metadata of the repository to your local machine, creates a new Git repository in the current directory, and sets up a remote repository (also known as a "remote") that points back to the original repository.

 To clone a git repository you need a git client.
 Here is a list of resources where you can get a command line git client: https://git-scm.com/downloads

 To get the clone URL of a GitHub repository, follow these steps:

-* Go to the GitHub repository you want to clone.
+1. Go to the GitHub repository you want to clone.

-* Look for the "Code" button on the repository's page, usually located in the top-right corner.
+2. Look for the "Code" button on the repository's page, usually located in the top-right corner.

-* Click the "Code" button, and a dropdown will appear with the clone URL for the repository.
+3. Click the "Code" button, and a dropdown will appear with the clone URL for the repository.

-* Copy the URL by clicking the "Copy to clipboard" button next to the URL, or by manually selecting and copying the URL.
+4. Copy the URL by clicking the "Copy to clipboard" button next to the URL, or by manually selecting and copying the URL.

 ![GitHub Clone menu](/images/github/code-clone.jpg)